An Ode to 50mm Camera Lenses: Why do Photographers Still Swear by the Nifty Fifty?

 You'd be correct in thinking that lens focal length is a measurement in millimetres, but rather than the physical length of the lens, focal length refers to the distance between the rear element of your lens and your image sensor.
 This distance directly affects the field of view you can capture with your camera, with a smaller number such as 18mm signifying a wide field of view, and a larger number such as 400mm providing a much narrower field of view.

-As the 50mm lens is a prime lens, which means it does not zoom, you'll have to do your framing and composing by physically moving around, which is otherwise known as zooming with your feet.
+As the 50mm lens is a prime lens (meaning it does not zoom), you'll have to do your framing and composing by physically moving around — otherwise known as zooming with your feet.
 You lose some versatility compared to a zoom lens, but you gain superior image quality and a much faster maximum aperture; your average 50mm lens is a pro at producing beautiful background blur.

-Canon 50mm lenses are available in a variety of shapes and sizes, depending on if you need a lens for your EOS DSLR or EOS R Mirrorless cameras.
-Take a look at the ever-popular Canon EF 50mm f1.8 STM or the ultra-bright Canon RF 50mm f1.2 L USM for mirrorless.
+Canon 50mm lenses are available for both EOS DSLR and EOS R Mirrorless cameras.
+Take a look at the ever-popular Canon EF 50mm f/1.8 STM or the ultra-bright Canon RF 50mm f/1.2 L USM for mirrorless.

-Similar to Canon, Nikon users can choose between a variety of options for both their DSLR or Nikon Z mirrorless range.
-Nikon Z users should consider the ultra-compact Nikon Z MC 50mm f2.8 and the sleek and stylish Nikon Z 50mm f1.8 S.
+Nikon users can choose between options for both DSLR and Nikon Z mirrorless.
+Consider the ultra-compact Nikon Z MC 50mm f/2.8 or the sleek Nikon Z 50mm f/1.8 S.

-Mounting a 50mm lens on crop sensor cameras does not actually provide the classic 50mm field of view, but something more magnified due to something called crop factor.
-For this reason, Olympus OM System makes the portable Olympus 25mm f1.8, and the optically brilliant Olympus Pro 25mm f1.2 lens for the micro four thirds system.
+Mounting a 50mm lens on a crop sensor camera doesn't provide the classic 50mm field of view due to crop factor.
+For Micro Four Thirds shooters, Olympus OM System offers the portable Olympus 25mm f/1.8 and the optically brilliant Olympus Pro 25mm f/1.2.

 Find 50mm Camera Lenses at Ted's